-Naturally, as advertisers allocate more of their budgets into this ecosystem, more fraudsters tend to abuse the advertising networks and defraud advertisers of their money \cite{nagaraja2019clicktok}.
-Fraudulent ad activities aimed at generating illegitimate ad revenues or unearned benefits are one of the major threats to these advertising models.
-Common types of fraudulent activities include fake impressions \cite{haider2018ensemble}, click bots \cite{haddadi2010fighting, kudugunta2018deep}, click farms \cite{oentaryo2014detecting}, etc. \cite{zhu2017fraud}.
-Fraud in the advertising ecosystem is top of mind for advertisers, developers, and advertising networks.
-Having their reputation and integrity on the line, a huge amount of effort has been focused on fraud detection activities from the advertising network's side \cite{jianyu2017fraud, dong2018frauddroid, mouawi2019crowdsourcing, nagaraja2019clicktok}.
+Unfortunately, as advertisers allocate more of their budget into this ecosystem, there is more incentive to abuse the advertising networks and defraud advertisers of their money \cite{nagaraja2019clicktok}.
+Fraudulent ad activity aimed at generating illegitimate ad revenue or unearned benefits are one of the major threats to online advertising models.
+Common types of fraudulent activities include fake impressions \cite{haider2018ensemble}, click bots \cite{haddadi2010fighting,kudugunta2018deep}, or click farms \cite{oentaryo2014detecting}.

-Studying the behaviors of ads temporal sequences helps to identify intrinsic hidden patterns committed by fake or malicious users in advertising networks.
-Given the massive ad activity data in game advertising networks, machine learning-based approaches have become popular in the industry.
+Given the massive ad activity data in-game advertising networks, machine learning-based approaches have become popular in the industry.
+However, it is not a straightforward task to train machine learning models directly on the sequences collected from ad activities \cite{choi2020identifying}.

-However, it is not a straightforward task to train machine learning models directly on fraudulent and benign sequences collected from ad activities \cite{choi2020identifying}.
-The vast majority of ad traffic is non-fraudulent and data labeling by human experts is time-consuming, which results in low availability of labeled fraud sequences and a high class imbalance between the fraud/non-fraud training data.
-Simply oversampling the minority fraud class can cause significant overfitting while undersampling the majority non-fraud may lead to information loss and yield a tiny training dataset \cite{ba2019improving}.
-To mitigate this data availability problem, in this study we present a novel data generator which is able to learn the intrinsic hidden patterns from sequential training data and generate emulated sequences with high qualities.
+The primary issue in these problems is class imbalance.
+By definition, the ratio of typical user behavior to anomalous will heavily favor typical.
+For example, the CVR can be as low as $0.01\%$ for game ads.
+Similarly, most ad traffic is non-fraudulent, and data labeling by human experts is time-consuming.
+In these scenarios, label sparsity leads to low availability of labeled sequences for the minor class.
+Simply oversampling the minority class can cause significant overfitting, while undersampling the majority may lead to information loss and yield a tiny training dataset \cite{ba2019improving}.
+In this study, we present a novel method to generate synthetic data to mitigate class imbalance.

-The main contributions of our work can be summarized as follows: \begin{enumerate} \item We build a data generator which is able to generate multi-type temporal sequences with non-uniform time intervals. \item We present a new application for event-based sequence GAN for fraud detection in game advertising. \item We propose a new way of sequence GAN training by employing a Critic network. \end{enumerate}
+The main contributions of our work can be summarized as follows: \begin{enumerate} \item A novel reinforcement learning formulation that trains a generator to generate multi-type temporal sequences with non-uniform time intervals. \item A novel training method for sequence GAN that uses a critic network. \item A new application for event-based sequence GAN in game advertising. \end{enumerate}